The Hollywood Bowl

 Eating on a Hill

-One of the unique experiences of the Bowl, its topography around the site and terraces down to the grand stage, is also its greatest challenge.
+One of the unique experiences of the Bowl — though also one of its greatest challenges — is its topography around the site and terraces down to the grand stage.
 However, picnicking is an integral and storied part of the Bowl experience in order to unwind and socialize before a performance, so how do you solve the dilemma of eating on a hill?
 Our design customized a variety of picnic furnishings to adapt to the gentle hillside slopes creating many places for patrons to gather prior to performances.
 Ranging from large picnic tables to stepped benches with sides tables, the furniture accommodates all types of picnics, from full meals to a quick drink.

 Improving a Critical Amenity